gitxandert/mowz/README.md

     cd mowz
     make && sudo make install

-**Note: this doesn't run under the perview of systemd.** All logs are sent to syslog and can be read by running `journalctl -t mowz`.
+**Note: this doesn't run under the purview of systemd.** All logs are sent to syslog and can be read by running `journalctl -t mowz`.

 ## Commands
 `sudo mowz start`: starts the mowz daemon